ixnoahlive/unpaid-overtime/wards/README.md

 # Creating A Ward
 Creating a ward is very simple with Unpaid Overtime.

+## Creating the Files

 First, go to the `wards` folder and create one with the name of your custom ward.
 This will be used in the URL for the ward.

-Now, make a HTML file with this text in it.
+Inside of this folder, create a file named  `index.html` with the following contents.

+### HTML File Contents

 ```html
 <html>